By Ramananda Das (Richard Brookens) - Enlightened Practice Magazine Column, Jan-Feb '05

 It's amazing that there has been such a rich history of Mantra in the West.
 From Swami Vivekananda and many other teachers.
 But what I noticed was they didn't really categorize the Mantras or the traditions.
 They spoke in such a general way.
 And I think there was confusion to the greater extent.
 I didn't find them, they exist, these very specific streams in India.
 Vedic Mantra is a specific stream and the Tantric use of Mantra is specific, and so is Devotional, even though they cross over.
 And I tried to find a practical way in which I could share this and make it meaningful to people.
 So it's sort of like a morning, noon, and night practice.
 And they make sense because in the morning we want connection, protection.
 We don't want to start our day feeling disempowered.
 So it's wonderful in my own life before I click emails to use these Vedic practices, you know?
 And feel protected and connected before I open up letters, view what's on the table, check messages, any of that.
 Similarly, I found that, you know, as I use computers and the day goes by and I have phone meetings and things like that, I find myself getting out of my body.
 Because I've always lived here most of the time, at least in cities, so I find myself losing touch with my body.
 And I've found Tantric Mantra is a really wonderful way to connect back.
 And so I do that in the afternoons, I kind of use these simple Bijas and Mudras to get back to my body.
 In the evening time I want to really forget about all the protection and I want to forget about the reconnection.
 I just want to be with my wife and be with my family, I want to kind of have a more love experience.
 And the devotional Mantras are really great for that.

 There was such an emphasis on devotional Mantras, almost limiting the scope of Mantras to just the devotional type of Mantra chanting.
 On the one hand, it's very accessible, you know, people love it.
 It's kind of the pop music of Mantras, in a sense.
 But you know you can't listen to pop music all day.
 You can't listen to romantic music and then go to work.
 I mean, you can, but it doesn't equip you, at least I don't think so.
 We have to wear different hats, and so it made sense to me that people need to be educated about the value of Vedic Mantra.
 Also for yoga practice, you know, Vedic Mantra is so structured, for me it parallels asana practice.
 Vedic Mantra gives infrastructure and makes it possible for an alignment.
 Within that context, if you introduce Tantric Mantras they take on a special power.
 For me it's the equivalent of Pranayama.
 Once you do your asana practice and then you introduce Pranayama, you have an aligned body, and an aligned infrastructure, and so when you do Pranayama, which is channeling energy, distributing energy, it has a symmetrical and well-balanced structure to move around in.
 Otherwise, it would be like being in a sloppy posture and doing your Pranayama.
 So that's why I think Vedic Mantra and Tantric Mantra can have this masculine/feminine side.
 Also I think Vedic Mantra is very good for people who lack confidence, for instance, in their voices.
 Or at times when any of us lack confidence.
-I think it's very good for women also to practice because they don't feel they can exercise their voice enough or find that part in them when they need to be strong, when they need to be firm, when they need to find courage, when they need to be assertive.
+I think it's very good for women also to practice because they don't feel they can exercise their voice enough or find that part in them when they need to be b, when they need to be firm, when they need to find courage, when they need to be assertive.
 It's a great form of Mantra that actually inculcates that quality for people.
 So I think it's very valuable all around.
 Then again, for people who are also by nature quite aggressive, it's a wonderful way of having that expression.
 So it serves as a kind release too for aggression, in a way.
 So it can be therapeutic and used in both ways.

 Similarly, I think Tantric Mantras are really essential almost for a lot of us because of that disconnection to our bodies.
 And oftentimes during the day we may not have that space to do our yoga practice, but the combination of Mantra with some simple Mudras, especially after a meal, for instance, can be a great way, even for 5 or 10 minutes in the afternoon, for people to connect.
 And, of course, there are times when we are disconnected even further or when the body goes into a place of disease or illness.
-Then, again, Tantric Mantras I think can be very powerful, because what they do is, they act so strongly on the nervous system.
+Then, again, Tantric Mantras I think can be very powerful, because what they do is, they act so bly on the nervous system.
 They are so primal in their form, although they don't have the same meaning.

 The thing with Tantric Mantras (I think that sometimes people wonder what's going on) is they don't have real meanings.
 They are very strange sounds, very primal sounds.
 But for me I think that they are the purest form of Mantras.
 I compare them to molasses.
 I think of Mantras as nutrition and sugar content feeding us.
 Then Tantric Mantras are like molasses.
 They have that dark, primal energy to them.
 Not refined in any way, just very, very crude but also very powerful in their nutrient content.
 Very rich in spiritual nutrient, psychic nutrient.
 With the Vedic Mantras, they are more refined, they are kind of erudite.
 So for me, they are like raw sugar or turbinado sugar, organic sugar.
 They still give us what we need, but they're a bit more structured, they've gone through a process of refinement.
 And then with the devotional Mantras, I think we get the ultimate sweetness in a sense.
 In a way it's like refined sugar for me.